someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 ​<class 'dict'>
 ```

-<h5>Accessing and Printing Variable Values</h5>
+<h5 id="accessing-and-printing-variables">Accessing and Printing Variables</h5>

-Let us look at ways to access and print the values of variables.
+Let's look at some examples illustrating how to access and print variable values:

 ```python
 >>> print(current_temperature)